 I talked about a lot in this episode of the Without a Path Podcast.
 Here are some notes and links to things I discussed in my conversation with Joe Baur.

-- United States Peace Corps - In its 50th year since being established by President John F. Kennedy, I had the honor of serving as a Peace Corps Volunteer in Kyrgyzstan, where I launched a journalism project which has touched hundreds of thousands of people since.
+United States Peace Corps - In its 50th year since being established by President John F. Kennedy, I had the honor of serving as a Peace Corps Volunteer in Kyrgyzstan, where I launched a journalism project which has touched hundreds of thousands of people since.

-- Where is Kyrgyzstan? - “The Switzerland of Central Asia” is a landlocked country on the northwestern side of China.
+Where is Kyrgyzstan? - “The Switzerland of Central Asia” is a landlocked country on the northwestern side of China.
 Its remoteness is only surpassed by its beauty.

-- Kloop School of Journalism - This nontraditional school in Kyrgyzstan teaches Western-style journalism practices to youth.
+Kloop School of Journalism - This nontraditional school in Kyrgyzstan teaches Western-style journalism practices to youth.
 Their stories are published on one of Central Asia’s most-read news sites.

-- World Nomad Games - It is like the Olympics for nomadic cultures.
-Teams from all over the world compete in a series of games which have been played for thousands of years.
+World Nomad Games - It is like the Olympics for nomadic cultures.
+Teams worldwide compete in a series of games that have been played for thousands of years.
 The 2018 World Nomad Games will be hosted in Issyk-Kul Kyrgyzstan from September 2-8, 2018.
 I will be there for sure, will you?

-During the interview, I mentioned a sacrificial sheep slaughter which temporarily converted me into a vegetarian.
+During the interview, I mentioned a sacrificial sheep slaughter, which temporarily converted me into a vegetarian.
 Joe thought it wise to include some of the audio in the Podcast episode, which has stirred a lot of questions about what the event looked like.
-Look no further, here is the full event for those of you whose curiosity is stronger than your stomachs.
+Look no further.
+Here is the full event for those of you whose curiosity is stronger than your stomachs.

 The Without a Path Podcast has dozens of episodes to choose from, so I promise there is something of interest to everyone.
-Here are a few of my very favorite episodes which you should also give a listen to:
+Here are a few of my very favorite episodes, which you should also give a listen to: